Three-tier lookup

 │ │

-│ fires only for genuinely novel threats; auto-publishes the │
+│ fires only for genuinely novel threats; can auto-publish the │

 │ resulting antibody so the next agent's Tier 1 catches it │